-During the last two fiscal years, the Company has raised gross proceeds of approximately \$11 million, as detailed below.
-The proceeds were all raised for the specific use of advancing the Company's Eldor Property and for general working capital purposes.
+During the last two years, the Company has raised gross proceeds of over \$11 million.
+The proceeds were all raised for the specific purpose of advancing the Company's Eldor Property and for general working capital purposes.
 During this time, the Company has used approximately \$10 million of the proceeds for work on the Company's properties and \$1 million on general working capital.